 A smarter, more sustainable indoor climate starts at 25°C. Join us in setting the right temperature and adopting optimal cooling practices for comfort and impact.

-To support this transition, the Singapore Green Building Council has launched the Go 25 Industry Guide — providing facilities managers and building managers/operators with the know-how to begin implementation of an indoor air-conditioned temperature that is as close to 25°C as possible.
+To help industry make this transition, SGBC has also launched the Go 25 Industry Guide for facilities managers and building operators with the know-how to begin implementation of an indoor air-conditioned temperature that is as close to 25°C as possible.

 Your Pledge Includes Three Key Actions: